magrathealabs/playbook/docs/2-practices.md

 * Sales Pipeline
 * Cash flow: a summary of the major incomming and outgoing funds and debts

+## 1-1

+!!! attention
+    This section is missing content.

 ## Pair Programming

 !!! attention